 Sustainable transport is of high priority and Leicester City Council aims to increase the proportion of people who use public transport, cycle, or walk.
 The new Local Transport Plan will include a Bus Strategy which will describe the measures needed to increase bus patronage in and around the city, including bus corridors and specific services to areas and destinations not served by the corridors and integrated ticketing, improved interchanges, improved reliability, promotion, and information provision.
-Over recent years, Leicester has benefitted from some excellent transport schemes such as the ongoing Connecting Leicester programme of street and space improvements, the ongoing Transforming Cities programme to create cycling and walking corridors and city centre links, over 3km of new high-quality segregated cycleways, improvements to the bus fleet, installation of approximately 17.5 km of temporary pop-up cycle routes, and road improvements to the Ravensbridge Drive / St Margaret's Way junction & Blackbird Road / Anstey Lane / Ravensbridge Drive junction.
+Over recent years, Leicester has benefitted from some excellent transport schemes such as the ongoing Connecting Leicester programme of street and space improvements, the ongoing Transforming Cities programme to create cycling and walking corridors and city centre links, over 3km of new high-quality segregated cycleways, improvements to the bus fleet, installation of approximately 17.5 km of temporary pop-up cycle routes, and road improvements to A50 Groby Road / Leicester Road and the A563 outer ring road, and road improvements to the Ravensbridge Drive / St Margaret's Way junction & Blackbird Road / Anstey Lane / Ravensbridge Drive junction.